vesavlad/datatools-ui/docs/dev/deployment.md

 ```

 ### Integration with [TransitFeeds](http://transitfeeds.com/)
+**Note**: TransitFeeds is not regularly updated and is being replaced by the [MobilityData Database](https://database.mobilitydata.org/)

 Ensure that the `extensions:transitfeeds:enabled` flag is set to `true` in
 `config.yml`, and provide your API key: